dependabot/smoke-tests/README.md

 This repo contains manifest files for various package managers and is used to perform end-to-end tests for Dependabot.

-You're welcome to use this repo to test Dependabot functionality.
-However, we aren't accepting contributions at this time.

 ## How does this work?

 Dependabot CLI has the capability to generate and consume test files.